kadirbalkaya10/Challange20-ReactPortfolio/README.md

 ## Installation

-You can visit from this link ()
+You can access the portfolio by visiting [this link](https://challange20-reactportfolio.onrender.com/).

 ## Usage

+To use the portfolio:

+- Simply visit the provided website URL.
+- Navigate between pages to explore different sections.
-Go website url,Navigate between pages,Download my resume example if needed,if you want to contact me , you use contact page to send me an email.
+- Download my resume example if needed.
+- If you wish to contact me, you can use the contact page to send me an email.

----

 ## License